tordvb10/ProsjektOppgaveDel1/README.md

 # React + Vite

+We used the
 <a href="https://realworld-docs.netlify.app/docs/specs/frontend-specs/swagger/">Api</a>
+link to filter search and tags to view the fictional article from the respective Api.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.